 Sound familiar?
 Large, established companies have a headcount plan and typically adhere to a set of guidelines and processes when opening a requisition.
 Optimizing the recruiting frameworks and workflows they use can save hundreds of hours.

 1. Fine-tune custom coding assessments to avoid manually vetting hundreds of candidates.
 Looking for a super specific skill?
-For highly specialized roles, put extra effort into crafting custom coding tasks to form the coding tests you send candidates.
+For highly specialized roles, put extra effort into crafting custom coding tasks to form the online coding tests you send candidates.
 The work you do upfront before opening the requisition will save you hours once the candidates start pouring in.

 2. Use coding tests as a jumping off point to have deeper conversations with candidates.
 While online coding tests are best used for screening purposes, you can also use candidates’ submitted code as a focal point of interviews later in the process.
 Receiving candidates’ code is useful, but having them walk you through their thought process face-to-face is crucial.
 It also helps creates a great candidate experience.
 Candidates will feel like their investment of time in the programming test online was worth it and that their conversations onsite were meaningful.